THIRTY-plus STRIKING FIGURES OF LUXURIA.

 12,000-year old figure from Göbekli Tepe at Urfa Museum, SE Anatolia.

-There are more Luxuria carvings to be viewed at Art Roman et Rapports à la Nudité >
+There are more Luxuria carvings at Art Roman et Rapports à la Nudité >